Bisonai/orakl-docs/developers-guide/request-response.md

 **Prepayment** requires user to create an account, deposit $KLAY and assign consumer before being able to request for data.
 It is more suitable for users that know that they will use Request-Response often and possibly from multiple smart contracts.
 You can learn more about **Prepayment** at Developer's guide for Prepayment.

 **Direct Payment** allows user to pay directly for Request-Response without any extra prerequisites.
-This approach is a great for infrequent use, or for users that do not want to hassle with **Prepayment** settings and want to use Request-Response as soon as possible.
+This approach is great for infrequent use, or for users that do not want to hassle with **Prepayment** settings and want to use Request-Response as soon as possible.

 In this document, we describe both payment approaches ([Prepayment](request-response.md#prepayment-recommended) and [Direct Payment](request-response.md#direct-payment)) for requesting data from off-chain.
 Finally, we explain [how to build an on-chain requests](request-response.md#request) and [how to post-process an API response](request-response.md#response-post-processing).